-a.
-Secretary.
+- a.
+Secretary. - (1) Notifies OMB, the Office of Personnel Management (OPM), the Department of the Treasury, and the General Services Administration (GSA) immediately upon initiation of shutdown activities. - (2) Notifies DOE Elements to begin orderly shutdown of operations not identified as essential when funding is depleted. - (3) Notifies all personnel of possible fund interruptions and furlough actions. - (4) Designates one organization to coordinate activities associated with the shutdown plan.

-- (1) Notifies OMB, OPM, the Department of the Treasury, and GSA immediately upon initiation of shutdown activities. - (2) Notifies DOE elements to begin orderly shutdown of operations not identified as essential when funding is depleted. - (3) Notifies all personnel of possible fund interruptions and furlough actions. - (4) Designates one organization to coordinate activities associated with the shutdown plan. - b.
+b.
 Secretary or Deputy Secretary.
 As Chairman of the Executive Personnel Board, reviews recommendations on SES employee positions, including positions identified as necessary to maintain and continue essential activities and those needed to perform shutdown activities, and makes the final determination on the furlough of SES appointees in accordance with the provisions of DOE 3350.1.